End-to-End Fine-Tuning of 3D Texture Generation using Differentiable Rewards: Additional Experiments and Results

-{ We show expanded results from the main paper featuring more texture image and more viewpoints of different 3D objects. \cref{Symmetry_Qualitative}, \cref{CurvTexAlign_Qualitative}, \cref{GeometryGuidedTextureColorizationQualitativeResults}, and \cref{TextureFeatureEmphasis_Qualitative} shows the qualitative results of the symmetry-aware, geometry-texture alignment, geometry-guided texture colorization, and texture features emphasis experiments, respectively.
-Moreover, a quantitative comparison on the bunny model is presented in \cref{QuantitativeResults}, using various texture patterns.
+We show expanded results from the main paper featuring more texture image and more viewpoints of different 3D objects. \cref{Symmetry_Qualitative}, \cref{CurvTexAlign_Qualitative}, \cref{GeometryGuidedTextureColorizationQualitativeResults}, and \cref{TextureFeatureEmphasis_Qualitative} shows the qualitative results of the symmetry-aware, geometry-texture alignment, geometry-guided texture colorization, and texture features emphasis experiments, respectively.
+Moreover, a quantitative comparison on the \textit{geometry-texture alignment} is presented in \cref{QuantitativeResults}, using various texture patterns on the bunny object.
 It evaluates our fine-tuned method against InTeX \cite{InTex} (before fine-tuning) for geometry–texture alignment.
 Our approach yields significantly higher alignment counts, demonstrating that the generated textures respect the underlying geometric structure, whereas the InTeX \cite{InTex} fails to achieve such alignment.

+We also perform additional experiments to extend results on higher-poly, occluded, and complex mesh objects in \cref{ExtendedResults_ComplexObjects}.
+Since our method modifies only texture (not geometry), self-occlusion and mesh resolution do not directly affect the outputs.

 -0.07in

 -0.07in

 -0.07in